philhawksworth/jigsaw-blog/source/_posts/2016/podcasts-entertained-and-informed.md

 ---
-title: "Podcasts: Entertained and Informed"
+title: 'Podcasts: Entertained and Informed'
 date: 2016-06-27
 image: earbuds.jpg
 ---
 Several months ago, I was thinking of ways to keep myself occupied and entertained with media that I don't need to keep my eyes on.

 An obvious option would be to just listen to music.
 But in my case, I quickly get tired of listening to the same songs repeatedly and I also don't update my music library very often.
 So then I decided to try listening to **podcasts**.
 I reviewed a few top charts, browsed recommendations on some sites, and I easily found ones that I enjoyed.